-Due to the nature of anodized aluminum and the harsh exposure conditions of the marine environment, it is important to follow a required maintenance procedure.
+Due to the nature of aluminum and the harsh exposure conditions of the marine environment, it is important to follow a required maintenance procedure.
 Failure to follow a preventative maintenance procedure will most likely result in aluminum pitting.

-These parts must be washed periodically with a very mild soap and water solution.
-Grady-White recommends washing with a mild soap (such as Ivory® Liquid) after each use and every two to three weeks if stored in an outside marine environment.
+Both painted and anodized aluminum parts must be washed periodically with a very mild soap and water solution.
+Grady- White recommends washing with a mild soap (such as Ivory[®] Liquid) after each use and every two to three weeks if stored in an outside marine environment.
 Strong cleaners and soaps must not be used.
 Never use abrasive cleaners or products that contain chlorine bleach.
-These products can remove the anodized coating.
+These products can remove paint and anodized coating.

 Give special attention to the upper tubes of a hardtop or T-top frame.
 The area just below the top is shielded by the canvas or fiberglass top and does not receive the natural rinse that rainwater provides.
-Failure to thoroughly clean and maintain this area will allow contaminates that attack the anodized aluminum to remain on the frame.
+Failure to thoroughly clean and maintain this area will allow contaminates that attack the aluminum to remain on the frame.

-For maximum protection, coat parts with a non-abrasive metal protector.
+For maximum protection on anodized aluminum, coat parts with a non-abrasive metal protector.
 The best protectors will displace moisture, remove contaminates, and leave a wax film protecting the anodized aluminum.
 Follow the application guidelines for the product you choose.
-A sample of one metal protector has been provided with your boat.